This study has been completed.

-Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high quality teacher in every classroom.
-The program, funded at $2.9 billion in FY08, targets high poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification.
+Title II, Part A, the Improving Teacher State Formula Grants program, is the primary federal funding under the Elementary and Secondary Education Act to support a high-quality teacher in every classroom.
+The program, funded at $2.9 billion in Fiscal Year 2008, targets high-poverty districts and funds a broad array of allowable activities such as support for certification including alternative certification.

-Highly selective programs that provide alternative routes to teacher certification are viewed by some policymakers as important tools for recruiting prospective teachers, particularly in critical subject areas like secondary school math in which teacher shortages are common.
+Highly-selective programs that provide alternative routes to teacher certification are viewed by some policymakers as important tools for recruiting prospective teachers, particularly in critical subject areas like secondary school math in which teacher shortages are common.
 Little is known, however, about the effectiveness of teachers in those programs, especially at the secondary level.
-This study aims to fill that knowledge gap by focusing on secondary math teachers from the two largest highly selective routes to alternative certification: Teach For America (TFA) and the Teaching Fellows programs fostered by The New Teacher Project (TNTP).
-The study will address:
+This study aimed to fill that knowledge gap by focusing on secondary math teachers from the two largest highly-selective routes to alternative certification: Teach For America (TFA) and the Teaching Fellows programs fostered by The New Teacher Project (TNTP).

-The evaluation brief synthesized lessons learned from this study and another NCEE study focusing on teachers from less selective alternative routes to teacher certification:
+From a brief synthesizing lessons learned from this study and another study focusing on teachers from less-selective routes to alternative certification:

 A report, titled The Effectiveness of Secondary Math Teachers from Teach For America and the Teaching Fellows Programs, along with a study snapshot and video recap, was released in September 2013.